 Becoming an advocate is one of the most important actions you can take to secure the future of CTE.
 A wide variety of tools is available to assist you in your advocacy activities, keep you informed and promote ongoing support for CTE.
 The tools here provide step-by-step directions and examples that will help you reach out to policymakers at the local, state and federal levels, as well as your community and the media.

 Who Represents Me

 Career and Technical Education (CTE) integrates core academic skills, employability skills and technical job-specific skills and includes postsecondary and workforce partnerships enabling clear pathways to certifications and degrees.
-CTE educates students for a range of career options through 16 Career Clusters and over 120 programs of study.

 The Texas Education Agency manages the Five-Year State Plan for CTE and monitors instructional quality through rigorous accountability measures.
 CTE is funded by state appropriation and federal grant funds from the Carl Perkins Act.
-Perkins funds are distributed to support secondary 70% and postsecondary 30% education.